TABLE OF CONTENTS

 The Chief Medical Advisor, Dame Sally Davies was able to do the initial review with the conclusive evidence that medical cannabis did have therapeutic benefits to help patients like Billy and that had a lot to do with the decision made by Mr. Javid, Home Secretary of the UK government.
 The second segment of the same review was done by the Advisory Council on Misuse of Drugs and physicians were given the ‘go ahead' to write prescriptions for medical cannabis products as long as it met the safety standards.
 The recommendation by the ACMD stated that medical marijuana products should be categorized in Schedule 2 of the 2001 Misuse of Drugs Regulations.
 Before now, it was placed in Schedule 1 category, which means that it was not considered to have any therapeutic value in the past until now after research was done to indicate otherwise.

 According to the Home Office, the various departments of health will define clear cut details on what makes ups medical cannabis products.
 Once this is done, rescheduling will take place and prescriptions will be made available to those who qualify.
 Rules will be changed to accommodate the prescription of medical cannabis products.
 These changes are a representation of the years of advocacy and a victory that is being appreciated by those who were longing for the benefit of being treated for severe medical conditions.
-If you are interested in learning more about medical cannabis legalization around the world, visit the Cannabis Training University today.

 Prepare for a Marijuana Job